Choose your learning experience!

 As examples of ZERO TO THREE’s technical assistance capacity, our staff and consultants have:

-Provided expert presentations on state policy approaches to better support infants and toddlers in several states including: Colorado, Hawaii, Rhode Island, New Jersey, and West Virginia.
+- Provided expert presentations on state policy approaches to better support infants and toddlers in several states including: Arizona, Colorado, Hawaii, New Jersey, North Carolina, Rhode Island, and West Virginia.

-Assisted public-private coordinating groups in several states, including Indiana, Michigan, New Jersey, Rhode Island, and Vermont, in developing priorities for a state-specific infant-toddler policy agenda and plans to achieve these priorities.
+- Assisted public-private coordinating groups in several states, including Indiana, Michigan, New Jersey, Rhode Island, Oregon, and Vermont, in developing priorities for a state-specific infant-toddler policy agenda and plans to achieve these priorities.
+This paper describes the experiences of three states that participated in such a TA opportunity.

-Coordinated multiple in-person State Policy Action Team meetings with teams from several states to learn from experts and share strategies to improve infant-toddler policies.
-Topics included developing and moving an infant-toddler policy agenda, integrating home visiting/Early Head Start in early childhood systems, and financing infant-toddler services.
+- Coordinated multiple in-person meetings with teams from several states to learn from experts and share strategies to improve infant-toddler policies.
+Topics included financing infant and early childhood mental health diagnosis and treatment, developing and moving an infant-toddler policy agenda, integrating home visiting/Early Head Start in early childhood systems, and financing infant-toddler services.

-Led cross-state virtual communities of practice to share state best practices in: promoting early childhood mental health and integrating home visiting in early childhood systems.
+- Led multiple cross-state virtual communities of practice to share state best practices.
+Topics included promoting early childhood mental health, integrating home visiting in early childhood systems, advocating for home visiting, and strengthening mental health supports in home visiting.

 How Does ZERO TO THREE Deliver Technical Assistance?